GfellerLab/MHCpExt/README.md

 application, you are required to obtain a separate license.
 To do so, please contact eauffarth@licr.org or lfoit@licr.org at the Ludwig Institute for  Cancer Research Ltd.

-If you use MixMHCpred1.1 in a publication, please cite:
+If you use MHCpExt in a publication, please cite:
 Guillaume et al. The C-terminal extension landscape of naturally presented HLA-I ligands, BioRxiv, doi:10.1101/213264 (2017).

 Copyright (2017) David Gfeller

 ############